top of page

 The noun 'clout' has an interesting etymology.
 Its origins can be traced back to the Old English word 'clūt,' which referred to a patch or piece of cloth used for mending.
 Over time, this term took on a metaphorical meaning related to mending or repairing one's reputation or influence.
 By the late Middle Ages, 'clout' had evolved to mean a blow or strike, which was often used figuratively to represent the impact or force one could exert, both in physical and metaphorical senses.
 In its contemporary usage, 'clout' refers to the influence, power, or sway that a person or entity holds, particularly in the realms of politics, society, or decision-making.
 The etymology of 'clout' showcases the linguistic journey from a humble piece of cloth to a term that symbolizes the weight and impact of one's influence and reputation in various contexts.

-Quiz: Find the meaning of clout
+Find the correct meaning of the noun clout:

 Try Again!